waleedgeo/30daymap-2023/README.md

 **Note:**

+- This repository contains my maps for the 30-Day Map Challenge 2021.
-- _Click on each map, to see its high resolution version!_
+- Click on each map, to see its high resolution version!
-- _All project files are available in the [data folder](/data/)._
+- All project files are available in the [data folder](/data/).
 - More data will be added after the end of this challenge.
-- In case you use my map or find it insightful, please share your thoughts with me, as I would love to hear your feedback.
+- In case you use my map or find it insightful, please give a star to this repository, and share your thoughts with me, as I would love to hear your feedback.
 - For queries contact me at:
     - [My Email](mailto:waleedgeo@outlook.com)
     - [LinkedIn](https://www.linkedin.com/in/waleedgeo)